skysqlinc/terraform-provider-skysql-beta/docs/resources/skysql_service.md

   volume_type       = "gp3"
   volume_iops       = 3000
   volume_throughput = 125
+  tags = {
+    name        = "myservice"  # API will overwrite this with service name environment = "production" # Optional additional tags }
   # The service create is an asynchronous operation.
   # if you want to wait for the service to be created set wait_for_creation to true
   wait_for_creation = true